saishivarao/Multicommodity_Multimodal_Transshipment_Network_Optimization/README.md

 Porject Title: - Optimizing the flow of Products in Multi-echelon, Multicommodity transsportation network.

 ### Introduction -
-> The objective of this project  to develop an optimal design for outbound logistics network of a major steel-maker in India.
-The network represents flow of multiple steel products, which are transported - from two manufacturing facilities to multiple customer locations across the country - using multiple modes of tansportation.
+> The objective of this project  to optimize the flow of products in a multi-echelon manufacturing & distribution network.
+The network below represents flow of multiple steel products, which are transported - from two manufacturing facilities to multiple customer locations, through set of transshipment nodes - using multiple modes of tansportation.
 >
-> To optimize the flow of material in the network, I developed an MILP optimization algorithm with an objective to minimize the cost-to-serve a customer order.
-The Problem is solved using Pyomo library in Python.

 ### Network Structure -
 > ![Network Structure Diagram](https://github.com/saishivarao/Multicommodity_Multimodal_Transshipment_Network_Optimization/blob/main/image.png)